Self-regularized entropy: What does black hole entropy predict for tests of Kerr no-hair theorem?: Observational prospects

 which varies by less than 5\% across 10 orders of magnitude in mass, for the black hole entropies across the stellar to supermassive mass range.
-This weak dependence on entropy is a strength: it means that $10-20\%$ quantum corrections to Kerr geometry are essentially mass independent and set by the absolute value of $|q| \sim 0.2$, while the spacetime remains close to Schwarzschild beyond a few gravitational radii.
+Similarly, changing the ratio of black hole temperature, $T$ to the standard Hawking temeparture $T_{\rm H}$ by up to a factor of 2, which may be expected due to quantum effects near the horizon (e.g., \cite{Oshita:2020dox}), only changes $q$ by less than 6\%.
+This weak dependence on entropy is useful: within this framework, the entropy-motivated deformation scale is essentially mass and temperature independent across the stellar-to-supermassive range, with $|q|\sim 0.2$.
+When translated (Sec.~\ref{sec:multipole}) into stationary multipole diagnostics, this corresponds to percent-to-tens-of-percent departures from the Kerr multipole relations, while the exterior remains close to Schwarzschild beyond a few gravitational radii in the sense of a small quadrupolar deformation.